 Related independent clauses are clauses that could stand on their own, but that are related to each other.
 For example: "Jim is cold; he wants to go inside."
 Each of the two clauses in this sentence are independent clauses - they could stand by themselves.
 They are related, so they are joined together by a semicolon.

-An independent clause can be made dependent on another clause, by using a subordinating conjunction.
+An independent clause can be made dependent on another clause, by using a coordinating conjunction.
 For example: "Jim is cold but he wants to say outside."
 The second clause "He wants to stay outside." could be an independent clause.
-However, the subordinating conjunction "and" makes it dependent on the first clause.
-With the "and" at the beginning, the sentence could no longer stand on its own.
+However, the coordinating conjunction "but" makes it dependent on the first clause.
+With the "but" at the beginning, the sentence could no longer stand on its own.
 It is dependent on the first clause.

 The following three examples of run-on sentences demonstrate problems that occur when compound sentences are formed without proper punctuation: